ClaudioMota/BugTestsRocket/README.md

 ### Tests runner
 The test runner is a bootstrap executable that is responsible for running all other tests and making sense of their results.
-For standards it is adviced to be the `tests/test.c` and it should look something like:
+For standards it is recommended to be the `tests/test.c` file and it should look something like:

 ```C
 #include "test.h"